6 Best Roofing Boots and Shoes – Great Traction

 And of course, remember the shape.
 It’s no coincidence that most purpose-built roofers boots come equipped with a wedge in the sole.

 Most work boot brands offer safety toe caps.
 Toe caps are made from steel, alloy or other composite materials and protect your feet from cuts and crush injuries.
 But do boots for roofing really need safety toe caps?

 Actually, as most toe caps are made from steel or alloy they are not compatible with roofing work, due to the risk of electrical hazards.
 Steel and alloy toe caps are also heavy and can make roofers more clumsy when working at height.
 Composite toe caps are a better option.

 Made from plastic or carbon fiber, these toe caps are lightweight although still a little bulky.
 Generally, roofers do not recommend wearing boots with a full safety toe cap.
 Roofing work boots with a good quality leather upper or an added layer of rubber over the toe section of the shoe usually suffice for roofing tasks.

 Here’s Our Chosen Winner...

-After carefully working through the dozens of pairs of designs that roofers have to choose from, we were able to narrow it down to these six.
-Though it was a close contest, we’ve selected the Thorogood Men's American Heritage Lace-To-Toe Roofing Boots as the best roofing boots.
+After carefully working through the dozens of pairs that roofers have to choose from, we were able to narrow it down to these six.
+Though it was a close contest, we’ve selected the Thorogood Men's American Heritage Lace-To-Toe Roofing Boots as the best boots for roofing.

-Starting with the durable, thick Vibram soles, they’re sure to keep you secure on any roof you tackle in your line of work.
+Starting with their thick, Vibram rubber sole, they’re sure to keep you secure on any roof you tackle in your line of work.
 They’re built with thick full grain leather that comes with reinforced stitching, and the full foot comfort and support features are of the highest-quality.

 While working on roofs, you can’t go wrong with these boots.
 Whatever your job has to throw at them, they will take it all head on with flying colors and send you home with happy feet.